 - Compute the allocated 6 degrees of freedom motion range for each component with an assembly due to designed clearance.

-- Evaluate the magnitude of induced clearance/interference between the different components in the worst or statical scenario due to sustaining the design and operating conditions of the assembly by coupling a parametric CAD model with Finite Elements Analysis (FEA) (i.e. thermal, static, and dynamic mechanical loadings)
+- Evaluate the magnitude of induced clearance/interference between the different components in the worst or statistical scenario due to sustaining the design and operating conditions of the assembly by coupling a parametric CAD model with FEA (i.e. thermal, static, and dynamic mechanical loading)